A Nazi Controversy Deep in the Solar System

 The New Horizons team is already thinking about it.
 “We haven’t proposed a formal name yet, but we will later this year,” Stern told me this week.

 Stern can’t propose the name himself.
 According to the International Astronomical Union, the duty rests with the discoverer of an object.
-In the case of MU69, that would be Marc Buie, astronomer at the Southwest Research Institute and New Horizons member who has spent a decade studying the object.
+In the case of MU69, that would be Marc Buie, an astronomer at the Southwest Research Institute and a New Horizons member who has spent a decade studying the object.
 Brainstorming the name is a team effort, but Buie must be the one who submits their final pick.
 And thanks to the public backlash against Ultima Thule, the process may be more difficult than usual.

-“I’ve got naming rights on like 400, 500 other Kuiper belt objects, and I just haven’t gotten around to them yet,” Buie told me.
+“I’ve got naming rights on like 400, 500 other Kuiper Belt objects, and I just haven’t gotten around to them yet,” Buie told me.
 “I just have to get around to it and say, ‘I like this name,’ and just send it in, and it’s done, and there’s no drama.
 But that’s because nobody cares one way or another what name I give it.
 But here you’ve got something that’s in the public eye, it’s getting a lot of clicks, a lot of eyeballs, and everybody treats that pretty seriously these days.”

 The controversy taps into a long-standing problem in space exploration.
 Humankind’s ventures into the cosmos are steeped in the same language that characterized their journeys on Earth; astronauts and spacecraft are cast as pioneers brave enough to conquer wild frontiers and perhaps colonize new worlds.
 NASA has mostly moved away from such terminology, but it remains in use, including, to give one recent example, by the vice president, who described the United States as “a nation of restless pioneers ever striving to explore uncharted territories” in a speech this week.